 Today, concern about Hawaii’s energy security, our island economy and the world’s environment require that we act differently.

-In October 2008, a historic agreement was signed by the State of Hawaii and the Hawaiian Electric companies.
-It set an aggressive and far-reaching goal for a state now 90% dependent on imported fossil fuels for its energy needs.
+In October 2008, a historic agreement was signed by the State of Hawaii and the Hawaiian Electric Companies.
+It set an aggressive and far-reaching goal for a state then 90% dependent on imported fossil fuels for energy needs.

-As a state, we have strong motivation to achieve these goals.
-Our dependence on imported fossil fuel impacts our security and economy.
-Most experts predict oil prices will rise as the world economy picks up and it becomes more and more difficult and costly to find oil and bring it to market.
+As a state, Hawaii has strong motivation to achieve these goals.
+Our dependence on imported fossil fuel – particularly oil -- impacts our security and economy.
+It is becoming more and more difficult and costly to find oil, refine it and bring it to market.

-Hawaii spends billion of dollars annually (roughly 10% of the total economic activity in the state) on energy, much of it sent out of state to buy oil.
+Hawaii spends billions of dollars annually (roughly 10% of the state’s total economic activity) on energy, most sent out of state to buy oil.
 That oil arrives weekly in massive oil tankers over one of the world's longest sea routes.
 Many natural and human disasters could disrupt that supply, leaving Hawaii in an energy crisis within a month or less.

-Added to these concerns: Growing understanding of global climate change.
+To these concerns are added growing understanding of global climate change.
 Hawaii’s total production of greenhouse gases is small, even on a per capita basis.
-But as an island state in a tropical hurricane path, we are very vulnerable to rising sea levels, more intense storms and even droughts that are part of global climate change.
+But as an island state in a tropical hurricane path, we are extremely vulnerable to rising sea levels, more intense storms and even droughts that are part of global climate change.

 It is now clear the energy system that powered Hawaii well for decades when oil was plentiful and cheap cannot be sustained.

-In January 2007, the Hawaiian Electric companies’ Board of Directors established this policy on global warming:
+In January 2007, the Hawaiian Electric companies’ Board of Directors established this position on global warming: